Even famous brands like Sega, Hulu, Waterpik, and Coca-Cola have unfortunate foreign translations that mean very different things in other languages

 Translation: water is “vand” in Danish, “pik” is penis; “vandpik” is slang for “morning erection”

 It could just be “water penis.”
 Which is what Polish teenagers do to make their penises grow.
+Way to go putting that thing in your mouth.

 9 | Wii